ingo/ingo.github.io/_recipes/border_run_cocktail.md

 ---
-title: Border Run Cocktail
 category: Beverages
 description: A refreshing cocktail with a tequila base and a blend of grapefruit, grenadine, sugar, and cointreau.
-image: borderruncocktail.jpg
+image: border_run_cocktail.jpg
 size: 1 serving
 time: 5 minutes
+title: Border Run Cocktail
 ---
 ### Ingredients

 * `2 shots` tequila